-After arranging a visit beforehand, and the on arrival having my ID checked by security, it’s a short through the building to go back outside, and then through a locked anonymous door.
+After arranging a visit beforehand, and then on arrival having my ID checked by security, it’s a short through the building to go back outside, and then through a locked anonymous door.

 Rather wonderfully, in my opinion, they’ve lined the walls with a perforated metal lining, which with the high-end walkway around one side creates a remarkable contrast to the ancient wall within the space.

-It’s a decorative style that wont appeal to everyone, but I liked it, and it’s so much better than the bland concrete walls that used to surround the space.
-It elevates the Roman Wall from mere lumps of stone into a full destination in their own right.
+It’s a decorative style that won’t appeal to everyone, but I liked it, and it’s so much better than the bland concrete walls that used to surround the space.
+It elevates the Roman Wall from mere lumps of stone into a full destination in its own right.

 I spent maybe 15 minutes in the room, being rather giddy with excitement at having this space all to myself to marvel at this rare survivor of our ancient past.

 Then it was over, with a wistful sigh, a return to the streets and the noise, hustle and bustle of modern London.

 To arrange a visit, which is free of charge, make a visit to the Merrill Lynch Financial Centre (King Edward Street EC1A 1HQ) and their reception desk, where they’ll direct you to security to be given the details of how to arrange a time to have a look.
 In my case, a simple email exchange sorted it all out.

 In general, visits are possible, by appointment, Mon-Fri during working hours and Saturday mornings.

 They also cater for groups, sometimes its local office workers, other times tourists doing all the things to see in London, often there’s just one person on their own.